 top of page

-In Oviedo one morning, a boy of sixteen or seventeen walked past me, taking long drags on a cigarette.
-For him, it was ordinary.
-For me, it was a mix of resentment over exposure to secondhand smoke and dismay that someone so young was likely already addicted to cigarettes.
+One morning in Oviedo, I encountered a boy, perhaps sixteen or seventeen, casually smoking a cigarette.
+For him, it was just another day.
+For me, it sparked a mix of resentment and dismay.
+How could someone so young already be addicted to cigarettes?

 To be blunt, Spain has a massive, epidemic-sized smoking problem.
 Smoking is everywhere.
-Coming from the US, you realize it within the first few hours.
+Coming from the US, I noticed this within just a few hours.

-I witnessed a young mother puffing away at an outdoor café while her baby slept beside her in a stroller.
+I saw a young mother puffing away at an outdoor café while her baby slept beside her in a stroller.
 Was I the only one horrified by the sight of cigarette smoke wafting over the child?
-Certainly, the young woman's two friends at the table weren't raising any objections on the infant's behalf.
+Certainly, her two friends at the table weren’t raising any objections on the infant's behalf.
+In other scenes, smoking parents casually strolled with their children.

 These aren’t outlier examples; they’re the daily texture of life in Spain in 2025.
-The general attitude I sense toward smoking in Spain is one giant, appalling shrug by both smokers and, apparently, non-smokers.
-I cannot wrap my head around having to inhale cigarette smoke in a public space such as Oviedo's spectacular park, Campo de San Francisco.
+The general attitude I sense toward smoking in Spain is one giant, appalling shrug from both smokers and non-smokers alike.
+I cannot wrap my head around having to inhale cigarette smoke in a public space, such as Oviedo's spectacular park, Campo de San Francisco.

 Man in black boots sits on green bench, smoking a cigarette.
 Woman in striped sweater walks by.
 Autumn trees and yellow arch in background.